Ubon Ratchathani province: History

 The city was founded in the late 18th century by Thao Kham Phong, descendant of Phra Wo and Phra Ta, who escaped from King Siribunsan of Vientiane into Siam Kingdom during the reign of King Taksin the Great.
-Later Thao Kham Phong was appointed to be “Phra Pathum Wongsa" The first ruler of Ubon Ratchathani.
+Later Thao Kham Phong was appointed to be "Phra Pathum Wongsa," the first ruler of Ubon Ratchathani.
 In 1792, Ubon Ratchathani became a province, and was also the administrative center of the monthon Isan.

 Until 1972, Ubon Ratchathani was the largest province of Thailand by area.
 Yasothon was split off from Ubon Ratchathani in 1972, followed by Amnat Charoen in 1993.

 Before it became a province.
 Ubon Ratchathani was the administrative center of the monthon Isan, of which monthon Ubon was split off.
 In 1925 it became part of monthon Nakhon Ratchasima, with the abolishment of the monthon in 1933 the province became a first level subdivision of the country.

 Symbols

 The provincial seal shows a lotus flower in a pond.
 This alludes to the meaning of the name of the province, which translates to 'royal city of the lotus flower'.
 The provincial flower is the lotus (Nymphaea lotus).
 The provincial tree is the Yang-na (Dipterocarpus alatus).
+Black-eared catfish (Pangasius larnaudii) is the provincial aquatic animal.

 Economy

-Ubon Ratchathani is the nation's leading rice-producing province.
+Ubon Ratchathani's economy is largely agricultural.
+It is the nation's leading rice-producing province.
 It earns more than 10 billion baht a year from rice sales.

-Ubonratchathani has many coffee cafe around the city in both downtown and rural area.
-This business runs the city lively.
-People tend to hangout on the weekend.

-Ubonratchathani has many coffee cafe around the city in both downtown and rural area.
-This business runs the city lively.
-People tend to hangout on the weekend.
+It is also an important grower of casava.

+Around 50% of the workforce in Ubon Ratchathani are in the agricultural sector.

+It also generates billions of baht from manufacturing.

+Ubon Ratchathani is also along the Meekong with a major crossing into Laos at Chongmek.
+It also borders Cambodia.
+This makes it important for both trade and as a tourism gateway.